FrankYFHsu/FrankYFHsu.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Yu-Feng Hsu.
-Currently I'm studying for a PhD at Department of Communications Engineering, National Central University, Taiwan.
+I received the PhD degree in communication engineering from the National Central University, Taiwan, in 2018.
+My research interests include Delay tolerant networks/Mobile opportunistic networks, home networking technology, and Internet of Things.
 This is my blog for my learning notes.